Attending Council and Standing Committee meetings

 - the mover of a motion has the right of reply before the vote is taken

-- votes are decided on the strength of voices and if a division is required, the Councillor's votes are recorded individually and if the votes are equal, the motion is lost
+- votes are decided on the strength of voices.
+If a division is required, the Councillor's votes are recorded individually.
+If the votes are equal, the motion is lost

 - a point of order may be raised for alleged breaches of the Rules of Procedure